AAAlex-123/SML-compiler-runtime/README.md

 * Terminal symbols are shown in fixed width font.
 These are to appear in a program exactly as written. (e.g. `int`)
 * Nonterminal symbols are shown in italic type.
-The definition of a nonterminal is introduced by the name of the nonterminal being defined, followed by a colon.
-One or more alternative definitions for the nonterminal then follow on succeeding lines. (e.g.
+The definition of a nonterminal is introduced by the name of the nonterminal being defined, followed by a colon. (e.g.
-_IntDeclarationStatement_, _Variable_)
+_IntDeclarationStatement_:) The definition for the nonterminal then follows on the next line. (e.g. `int` {_Variable_})
 * The syntax {x} on the right-hand side of a production denotes zero or more occurrences of x (e.g. {_Variable_})
 * Few nonterminals are defined by a narrative phrase in quotes where it would be